New Jersey to start recreational marijuana sales April 21

 There are about 130,000 medical marijuana patients in the state, with an estimated roughly 800,000 potential recreational consumers, and fewer than 800,000 estimated “tourism” consumers, according to the commission.

+The alternative treatment centers that already had medical cannabis retail sales are getting a head start in the recreational market, but regulators have attached strings to their advantage.
+The centers have to meet social equity standards, such as providing technical knowledge to new marijuana businesses, especially social equity applicants — those located in economically struggling parts of the state or people who have had cannabis-related offenses.

+“We remain committed to social equity,” Cannabis Regulatory Commission Chair Dianna Houenou said in a statement.
+“We promised to build this market on the pillars of social equity and safety.
+Ultimately, we hope to see businesses and a workforce that reflect the diversity of the state."

-How much money the state will get in tax revenues from recreational marijuana isn’t clear.
+How much tax revenue New Jersey gets from recreational marijuana isn’t clear.
 Murphy’s fiscal year 2023 budget, which is pending before the Democrat-led Legislature, estimates revenues of just $19 million in a nearly $49 billion budget.
 In 2019, as legalization of recreational marijuana was still just pending before voters, he had estimated about $60 million in revenue.

 Legislation governing the recreational market calls for the 6.625% sales tax to apply, with 70% of the proceeds going to areas disproportionately affected by marijuana-related arrests.
 Black residents were likelier — up to three times as much — to face marijuana charges than white residents.
 Towns can also levy a tax of up to 2%.